-From Dan on April 24th, 2009 in General Remodel
+From Dean Dowd on April 24, 2009 in General Remodel

 - Curtain walls, often made of glass and spanning two stories, are bastions of loft living.
 They bring daylighting to new heights and provide those skyline views that make urban living so appealing for so many.